clockworksspheres/ramdisk/src/Docs/DesignThoughts/fileOwnershipNmanagement.md

 SpawningController : workerBasedOnCloud()
 SpawningController : spawnSpawningController()

-SpawningController --|> WorkerInterface
+WorkerInterface  --|> Worker
 SpawningController --|> Worker
 SpawningController --|> SpawningController
+SpawningController <|--|> WorkerInterface

 @enduml
 ```

 All workers based on a specific target should have the same methods.

-A Spawining Controller should control only one worker type.
+A Spawining Controller should control only one worker type, based on a worker template.

 A meta Spawning Controller can spawn other Spawning Controllers.